milexm/Python/code/bread_board/README.md

       ![bread board group menu](../../media/samples/bread_board_group_menu.png)

-1. Instantiate the sub menus class.
+1. Instantiate the `BreadboardSubMenus` class.
+It contains the submenus and the logic to allow the user to select to desired sample.

       ``` python